jatin96/Computer-Science-Notes/system-design/nearby-friends/nearby-friends.md

 Since we have a cluster of 140 redis servers, we would need a service discovery component which makes it easy for us to distribute the channels among these servers.
 We can use zookeeper or etcd for this.

 We can use the concept of consistent hashing and hash ring here.

 We need the following:

 1. Ability to keep servers in a service discovery component and an API to update it.
 2. Clients to subscribe to updates to the hash ring

-1. We can create a hash ring which maps different redis servers on the ring.
+1.We can create a hash ring which maps different redis servers on the ring.
 When the web socket handler sends the request to connect to a channel and publish data, the channel_id is hashed and mapped onto the ring to find the correct redis server which hosts that channel.
-2. Although zookeeper holds the hash ring and is the source of truth, we can keep a copy of hash ring in memory in each WS server.
+2.Although zookeeper holds the hash ring and is the source of truth, we can keep a copy of hash ring in memory in each WS server.
 This can be kept updated regularly to keep it consistent.

 ![consistent hashing](image-2.png)

 ![figure out the correct redis pubsub server](image-3.png)

 #### Scaling Redis cluster

 - The Redis servers are stateful because each channel has certain set of specific subscribers.
 Whenever a redis server is turned down or replaced, we need to move the subscribers for that channel to new channel in a new server.
 - Whenever there is a change of redis server, the zookeeper will send updates to the web socket servers  hence there will be a lot of resubscription requests
 - Some ocassional misses in location update will be there which should be acceptable tradeoff.
 - Resizing should be done during the lowest traffic point of the day to avoid updates misses.

 Whenever a new server is added to the hashring:

 1. The traffic monitor sends updates about the changes in channels to the WS server.
 2. Only a small segment of hash ring will be updated.